-Find an Allergy & Immunology Specialist
+Find an Allergy and Immunology Specialist

-Sanford Health Allergy & Immunology knows that allergies can severely affect your quality of life.
+Sanford Health Allergy and Immunology knows that allergies can severely affect your quality of life.
 They don’t have to.
 We have a dedicated team of experts who specialize in diagnosing and treating allergies, asthma and immune system conditions in children and adults.

 Find a Convenient Location

 Sanford Health Allergy and Immunology serves Sioux Falls, Fargo, Bismarck and the surrounding areas.
 Look for an allergy clinic near you.

 Tips for Living with Allergies